To lie tight up against a heart

 There is a choice to be made as to whether to translate "mellom" to "between" or to "in between"; Norwegian does have "innimellom", which would translate more directly to "in between", but its usage is more restricted than in English, and it is sometimes natural to translate "mellom" too to "in between".
 Both would I think work here in English, but I have gone for simply "between" for its greater abruptness, which I feel leads to the line being closer to the original in poetic feel.

-The preposition "innover" is tricky to render into English: it has more of a sense of movement, of inward exploration, than "in" or "into" conveys.
-I have chosen the slightly looser "around in" to express this aspect of "innover" to a greater degree, and because the rhythm of the line then becomes closer to the original, as does, I feel, its poetic feel.
+The preposition "innover" is tricky to render into English: it has more of a sense of movement, of inward exploration, than say "in" conveys.
+Though it is not an exact translation, I have chosen the simple "into" to emphasise this aspect of movement to a greater degree, and because I feel it works rhythmically, and that the resulting line has the right poetic feel; attempts at an even more precise translation of "innover" would all be more convoluted rhythmically.

 In Norwegian, there are two expressions to express love: "å bli glad i" and "å elske".
 The latter is arguably strictly closer to "to love", but is strong and much less frequently used; "å bli glad i" would literally perhaps be closer to, say, "to be fond of", but is widely used in situations (including of romantic love) where "to love" would typically be used in English, as I feel is appropriate here.